usail-hkust/UUKG/USTP_Model/readme.md

 destination_id: The ID of the destination of the relationship, which is one of the Geo table or the Usr table.
 ```

-xxx.dyna: An element in the Dyna table consists of the following five parts:
+**xxx.dyna**: An element in the Dyna table consists of the following five parts:

 **dyna_id, type, time, entity_id(multiple columns**.